Many women try to eat healthy during pregnancy, exercise and reduce stress. This helps them stay motivated and improve their lifestyle.

 If your diet is currently chaotic and you eat mostly fast food, skip meals, and lack variety, it’s time to change your habits!

-One of the reasons to eat well from the very beginning of pregnancy is that in the first weeks the baby’s organs are formed.
+One of the reasons to eat healthy during pregnancy from the very beginning is that in the first weeks the baby’s organs are formed.

-There is no magic formula for a healthy pregnancy.
+There is no magic formula for a healthy pregnancy (learn more in this article 15 Tips for Healthy and Happy Pregnancy).
 In fact, the basic rules of healthy eating are also recommended for pregnant women.

-What Are The Most Important Nutrients For A Healthy Pregnancy?
+What Are The Most Important Nutrients If You Want To Eat Healthy During Pregnancy?

 It is found in the largest amounts in milk, dairy products, fish, meat and eggs.
 Legumes (beans, lentils, soybeans), nuts and seeds are good sources of protein.